 7. The Subcommittee notes that it has been the Administration's policy priority to expand Hong Kong's network of CDTAs given their benefits in facilitating the flow of trade, investment and talent between Hong Kong and other jurisdictions.
 Subcommittee members have enquired about the reasons for Hong Kong to sign a TIEA instead of a CDTA with US.
-Moreover, in view of the territorial source principle of taxation adopted in Hong Kong, Subcommittee members are concerned that there would be limited financial benefits for Hong Kong arising from any crackdown on tax evasion cases by way of EoI.
+Moreover, in view of the territorial source principle of taxation adopted in Hong Kong,

-The terms of the US Agreement, in gist, are reproduced in the Order.
+2 The terms of the US Agreement, in gist, are reproduced in the Order.